Joko Widodo: 2014 general election

-2019
+2019 general election

 In 2018, Jokowi announced that he would run for re-election next year.
 His vice president Jusuf Kalla was not eligible for another term because of the term limits set for president and vice president.
 Kalla had already served a five-year term as vice president during Susilo Bambang Yudhoyono's first term (2004–2009).
 Speculation surrounding Jokowi's choice of running mate focused on several candidates, including Mahfud MD, a former defence minister and chief justice of the Constitutional Court.
 In a surprise move, Jokowi announced that Ma'ruf Amin would be his running mate.
 Mahfud had reportedly been preparing for the vice-presidential candidacy.
 Ma'ruf was selected instead following a push by several constituent parties of Jokowi's governing coalition and influential Islamic figures.
 Explaining his decision, Jokowi referred to Ma'ruf's extensive experience in government and religious affairs.

 The KPU officially announced that the Joko Widodo-Ma'ruf Amin ticket had won the election in the early hours of 21 May 2019.
 The official vote tally was 85 million votes for Jokowi (55.50%) and 68 million votes for Prabowo (44.50%).
 Supporters of Prabowo protested in Jakarta against the result, and it turned into a riot which left eight people dead and over 600 injured.
 Following the protests, Prabowo's campaign team launched a Constitutional Court lawsuit but was rejected in its entirety.